 An estimated 150 million marine envenomations occur annually, but very few require medical attention other than basic first aid.
 Each season, the Royal Darwin Hospital in Australia treats more than 40 patients with jellyfish encounters.
 A prospective evaluation of envenomations from that hospital over a 12-month period from 1999-2000 revealed that 70% resulted from the box jellyfish.
 The remaining 30% mostly involved other Cubozoa species.
 This study may suggest that box jellyfish envenomations are common but also suggests the severity of the encounters.
-Many beaches in Australia have large amounts of vinegar placed in prominent positions along swimming beaches in jellyfish-endemic areas.
+In Australia, containers of vinegar are commonly placed in prominent positions along swimming beaches in jellyfish-endemic areas.
 This likely reduces the amount of emergency department visits for mild-to-moderate encounters.

 Fatal envenomations due to box jellyfish in the tropical waters of northern Australia have been reported.
 Fatalities have occurred rapidly, often within 60 seconds.
 At least 67 deaths have been attributed to the box jellyfish.
 Another box jellyfish, Chiropsalmus quadrigatus, was responsible for the death of a 4-year-old boy in the Gulf of Mexico.

 Physalia species have also accounted for at least three deaths since 1989 in the United States.